WHEREAS the Libertarian Association of Massachusetts defends individual freedom for everyone with no exceptions.

 Whereas multiple peer-reviewed studies, including by the British medical journal The Lancet, have shown that these business shutdowns had no measurable benefit, and

-Whereas the Libertarian Party of Massachusetts has consistently opposed mandatory lockdowns and government overreach since the beginning of the crisis, and
+Whereas the Libertarian Association of Massachusetts has consistently opposed mandatory lockdowns and government overreach since the beginning of the crisis, and

 Whereas individuals have the ability to choose from multiple effective preventative measures and treatments for COVID-19, and

-Whereas the Libertarian Party of Massachusetts believes voluntary social distancing will continue among at-risk populations,
+Whereas the Libertarian Association of Massachusetts believes voluntary social distancing will continue among at-risk populations,

-It be resolved that the Libertarian Party of Massachusetts calls for an end to ALL government mandated social restrictions related to the COVID pandemic.
+It be resolved that the Libertarian Association of Massachusetts calls for an end to ALL government mandated social restrictions related to the COVID pandemic.

 Adopted by the LAMA State Convention on March 20, 2021

-The Libertarian Party of Massachusetts decries any form of political violence, of assault, and destruction of property.
+Libertarian Association of Massachusetts decries any form of political violence, of assault, and destruction of property.

-The Libertarian Party of Massachusetts acknowledges the pain of those protesting and that the institutions are broken and have failed the people.
+Libertarian Association of Massachusetts acknowledges the pain of those protesting and that the institutions are broken and have failed the people.

-The Libertarian Party of Massachusetts holds that oppressive laws, government overreach, and lack of accountability perpetuated by both Republican and Democrat-run governments are the underlying cause for the kind of injustice exemplified by the murder of George Floyd.
+Libertarian Association of Massachusetts holds that oppressive laws, government overreach, and lack of accountability perpetuated by both Republican and Democrat-run governments are the underlying cause for the kind of injustice exemplified by the murder of George Floyd.

-The Libertarian Party of Massachusetts stands in support of the peaceful protests against the murder of George Floyd and the countless other victims of police violence and brutality.
+Libertarian Association of Massachusetts stands in support of the peaceful protests against the murder of George Floyd and the countless other victims of police violence and brutality.

-The Libertarian Party of Massachusetts rejects any attempt by state and federal governments to instrumentalize the protests themselves or thoughtless acts of vandalism and crimes perpetrated by a violent minority and individual criminals as a pretext for another expansion of the oppressive security state.
+Libertarian Association of Massachusetts rejects any attempt by state and federal governments to instrumentalize the protests themselves or thoughtless acts of vandalism and crimes perpetrated by a violent minority and individual criminals as a pretext for another expansion of the oppressive security state.

-Adopted by the LP Massachusetts State Committee on June 1, 2020.
+Adopted by the Libertarian Association of Massachusetts State Committee on June 1, 2020.

 Whereas the Libertarian Party of Massachusetts recognizes that the COVID-19 pandemic has created a global and national crisis that is threatening lives, especially of those with a weakened immune response and of the elderly.